Taking care of your popup camper is an important task that should not be taken for granted.

 This debate stems from the fact that the canvas is made of a different material to the rest of the camper and that material is canvas.

 Canvas is a very durable woven fabric that has been used to make tents, marquees, sails, shelters, backpacks, and any other items that require sturdiness.
-This article will not only answer the title question but provide tips on how you can make your popup camper feel like new again.
+This article will not only answer the title question but also provide tips on how you can make your popup camper feel like new again.

-Can a popup camper canvas be painted?
 The answer is a resounding yes.
 There are some things you have to consider, however.
 For one, you simply cannot paint your popup’s canvas using just any type of paint.

 - Clean the canvas.
 This can be done using a rag and some soapy water.
 Doing this will ensure that you have a clear and clean surface to paint on.